Przemysław Wipler: Politics

 At the KNP convention in October 2014, Przemysław Wipler was elected as the party's first vice president, but the convention's decisions were soon invalidated by the party court (although the common court registered the new authorities).
 He was the KNP candidate for mayor of Warsaw, placing 4th out of 11 candidates (receiving 4.21% of the vote).
 In January 2015, he announced the formation of a new party with Janusz Korwin-Mikke, named KORWiN after the aforementioned co-leader, now known as New Hope.

 In 2014 and 2015, he was twice reprimanded by the Sejm Ethics Committee for violating Article 5 (principle of diligence), Article 6 (principle of caring for the good name of the Sejm), and Article 7 (principle of responsibility) of the Sejm's Code of Ethics.

 In August 2015, he was appointed as one of the vice presidents of the KORWiN party.
 In the 2015 Polish parliamentary elections in October of that year, the KORWiN electoral committee did not pass the electoral threshold, Przemysław Wipler received 17,424 votes and did not get re-elected.
 The following month, he was replaced by Karol Rabenda as president of the "Republicans".
 In April 2017, Przemysław Wipler announced his resignation from active participation in the KORWiN party and withdrawal from political life.
 He engaged in business activities in the PR field and lobbying.

 In July 2023, he returned to party activities (then operating under the name New Hope and part of the Confederation Liberty and Independence).
 In the 2023 Polish parliamentary elections, he obtained a seat in the Sejm, running from the first place of the Confederation in the Toruń electoral district and receiving 13,457 votes.
 In January 2024, he was appointed as the vice-chairman of the parliamentary committee on the alleged unlawful use of the Pegasus spyware by the former Law and Justice government.

 In the 2024 Polish local elections, he ran for the office of mayor of Warsaw from the common list of Confederation and Bezpartyjni Samorządowcy.
 He placed 4th out of 6 candidates in the vote (receiving 4.45% of the vote).

+He had business relations to the now defunct crypto exchange Zonda and, in early 2026, was castigated by prime minister Tusk for alleged lobbyism.
+Wipler brought a defamation case against Tusk to court.